teamputtygen/hn-docs/docs/introduction.rst

    :align: center

 The integration of these key components was demonstrated during the prototype phase.
-The pilot phase will concentrate on validating the platform at scale.
+The pilot phase concentrates on validating the platform at scale.

 Actors